 Successfully created by food scientists to captivate your taste buds, it turns out there's an unappetizing reality skulking in your processed foods.
 A French study published by BMJ found that consuming ultra-processed foods was correlated with a number of health disorders such as cardiovascular and coronary heart diseases, as well as cancer.
 More research needs to be done, but study results point to the dangers of a diet increasingly comprised of highly processed foods, which "may drive an increasing burden of cancer in the next decades," warn the researchers.

-Recommendation: You don't have to give up all your favorite not-so-healthy foods.
+The Remedy Rx: You don't have to give up all your favorite not-so-healthy foods.
 Check these 15 Homemade Swaps for the Worst Ultra-Processed Foods and use real ingredients you can find in your kitchen to make them.

 You Inhale Wood Dust